OUATILANAS/LocationVoiture/README.md

 - Check car details
 - Book a car for a specific date and time
 - Admin panel to manage cars and bookings and add users
+- User can scrap data from another website and display it

 ## Getting Started